 Due to the large number of participants and the all-day duration of the indoor conference, entry and attendance at the conference program is possible only with the presentation of the EU digital COVID certificate.

-For all those who cannot attend, we will broadcast the conference live on our Facebook Page.
+For all those who cannot attend, follow the live stream of the conference on YouTube or join in on Zoom.